DVC2/task_tracker/README.md

 - No team features (focused on individual developers)
 - Basic search (no fuzzy matching yet)
 - Limited to CLI (no GUI planned)

+## 🔒 **Security & Privacy**

+TaskTracker stores all data locally in the `.tasktracker/` directory.
+This directory contains your development journal and should **never** be committed to version control.

+⚠️ **Important Security Notes:**
+- Your journal entries are stored locally and privately
+- The `.gitignore` automatically excludes `.tasktracker/` directories
+- Never commit real journal data to public repositories
+- Use the sanitized examples in `examples/` for demos or documentation

+If you need to share examples, use the sanitized data in the `examples/` directory instead of your real journal entries.

 ## 🛠️ **Development**